rahulshankariyer/PortolioProject/README.md

 ### Project Objective

-In this project, I analyzed how USA has done in terms of controlling Covid Cases as well as Covid Deaths with respect to the World in general.
+In this project, I analyzed how USA has done in terms of controlling Covid Cases as well as Covid Deaths with respect to the World.
 For this purpose, I downloaded a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a>

 ### Data Used

 The Covid-19 data that I had downloaded contained various data on Covid Cases, Deaths, Testing and Vaccinations from January 1st, 2020 to November 21st, 2022.
-So I split the data into two tables in Excel - one containing the data on Cases & Deaths and another containing data on the Testing & Vaccinations.
+So I split the data into two Excel sheets - one containing the data on Cases & Deaths and another containing data on the Testing & Vaccinations.

 ### Analysis